-Our financial plan for 2014 indicates that our available cash and cash equivalents, together with cash from operations and borrowings expected to be available under our revolving line of credit, will be sufficient to fund our operations through 2014 and into 2015.
+Our financial plan for 2015 indicates that our available cash and cash equivalents, together with cash from operations and borrowings expected to be available under our revolving line of credit, will be sufficient to fund our operations through 2015 and into 2016.
 However, our actual results may differ from this plan, and we may be required to consider alternative strategies.
 We may be required to raise additional capital in the future.
 If necessary, we expect to raise these additional funds through the increased sale of customer leases, the sale of equity securities or the issuance of new term debt secured by the same assets as the term loans which were fully repaid in 2010.
 There is no guarantee that additional capital will be available from these sources on acceptable terms, if at all, and certain of these sources may require approval by existing lenders.
 See "Risk Factors" in Item 1A of this Form 10-K for a discussion of some of the factors that affect our capital raising alternatives.

 Under the Operating Agreement, should Heska Imaging meet certain performance criteria, the Imaging Minority has been granted a put option to sell us some or all of the Imaging Minority's remaining 45.4% position in Heska Imaging following the audit of our financial statements in 2015, 2016 and 2017.
 Furthermore, should Heska Imaging meet certain performance criteria, and the Imaging Minority fail to exercise an applicable put to sell us all of the Imaging Minority's position in Heska Imaging following the audit of our financial statements in 2015, 2016 and 2017, we would have a call option to purchase all, but not less than all, of the Imaging Minority's position in Heska Imaging.
+While we intend to meet any related cash payment obligations with funds provided by our ongoing operations and assets, likely supplemented by debt financing and potentially with equity financing, there can be no assurance our results will unfold according to our expectations.
+These potential cash payment obligations are an important consideration for us in our cash management decisions.

-We believe it is likely that Heska Imaging will meet the required performance criteria for its 2015 highest strike put in 2015.
-In this case, the Imaging Minority would be granted a put following our 2015 audit which could require us to deliver up to \$17.0 million, as well as 25% of Heska Imaging's cash, to purchase the 45.4% of Heska Imaging we do not own.
-If this put is not exercised in full, we would have a call option to purchase all, but not less than all, of the Imaging Minority's position in Heska Imaging for \$19.6 million, as well as 25% of Heska Imaging's cash.
-In both cases, while we have the right to deliver up to 55% of the consideration in our Pubic Common Stock under certain circumstances, such stock is to be valued based on 90% of market value (the "Delivery Stock Value") and is limited to approximately 650 thousand shares in any case.
+We believe it is likely that Heska Imaging will meet the required performance criteria for its 2015 lowest strike put, but not its 2015 highest strike put, in 2015.
+In this case, the Imaging Minority would be granted a put following our 2015 audit which could require us to deliver up to \$13.6 million, as well as 25% of Heska Imaging's cash, to purchase the 45.4% of Heska Imaging we do not own.
+In such a case, while we have the right to deliver up to 55% of the consideration in our Pubic Common Stock under certain circumstances, such stock is to be valued based on 90% of market value (the "Delivery Stock Value") and is limited to approximately 650 thousand shares in any case.
 If the Delivery Stock Value is less than the market value of our stock at the time of the Acquisition, we do not have the right to deliver any Public Common Stock as consideration.
+Assuming we deliver the full 55% of the consideration in our Public Common Stock, we could still have an obligation to pay approximately \$6.1 million in cash as well as 25% of Heska Imaging's cash to the Imaging Minority in this circumstance.